andrew/ultimate-awesome/README.md

 - [awesome-network-programmability](https://github.com/cisco-ie/awesome-network-programmability) - A curated list of awesome networking programmability and automation resources :tada:.
 - [awesome-go-quant](https://github.com/goex-top/awesome-go-quant) - A curated list of insanely awesome libraries for golang, packages and resources for Quants (Quantitative Finance).
 - [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
 I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
+- [awesome-low-level-programming-languages](https://github.com/robertmuth/awesome-low-level-programming-languages) - A curated list of low level programming languages (i.e. suitable for OS and game programming).
 - [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
+- [awesome-feather](https://github.com/adafruit/awesome-feather) - A curated list of awesome Feather form factor boards, guides, videos, libraries, software and resources.
 - [awesome-affective-computing](https://github.com/AmrMKayid/awesome-affective-computing) - A curated list of awesome affective computing 🤖❤️ papers, software, open-source projects, and resources.
 - [awesome-remote-companies](https://github.com/fireball787b/awesome-remote-companies) - Awesome remote companies with values and work-life balance culture.
-- [awesome-theravada](https://github.com/johnjago/awesome-theravada) - Curated list of Theravada Buddhist teachings.
-- [awesome-low-level-programming-languages](https://github.com/robertmuth/awesome-low-level-programming-languages) - A curated list of low level programming languages (i.e. suitable for OS and game programming).
 - [awesome-program](https://github.com/shaohua0116/awesome-program) - A curated list of papers related to program synthesis, program induction, program execution, program and code repair, and programmatic reinforcement learning.
-- [Awesome-Crypto-Trading](https://github.com/SpiralDevelopment/Awesome-Crypto-Trading) - An awesome curated list of resources, software and tools for crypto traders.
 - [Awesome-cross-modality-person-re-identification](https://github.com/bismex/Awesome-cross-modality-person-re-identification) - Awesome Cross-modality Person Re-identification.
 - [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
+- [awesome-theravada](https://github.com/johnjago/awesome-theravada) - Curated list of Theravada Buddhist teachings.
 - [awesome-malware-persistence](https://github.com/Karneades/awesome-malware-persistence) - A curated list of awesome malware persistence tools and resources. .
 - [awesome-multicore-ocaml](https://github.com/ocaml-multicore/awesome-multicore-ocaml) - A collection of libraries, experiments and ideas relating to OCaml 5 (multicore + effects).
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).